renode/renode-docs/source/advanced/building_from_sources.rst

 .. note::

-    On Windows, the building process described in this section can only be executed in Cygwin shell.
+    On Windows, the building process described in this section can only be executed in a Cygwin shell.

 To build Renode, run::